IshraqBhuiyan/ImagAscii/README.md

    - January 12th - Started organizing project into non-testing, final organization and configuration, and also worked on methods for converting RGB to appropriate Hex format for implementation of Colored Ascii art
    - January 13th - Began working on reading gif images so that they can be converted to ascii animations and also started working on user program interface, which will include options for a guided walkthrough for user or just using appropriate flags if user knows how to use the program.
    - January 14th - Continue working on main program interface and continue working on reading gif files and other image types in a better manner using ImageReader and ImageIO and other cool things.
-   - January 15th - Began writing image outputting and realized that we have a lot of work left to do
+   - January 15th - Began writing image outputting and realized that we have a lot of work left to do.
+Also finished gif reading and started gif writing from an arraylist of bufferedImages.

 =========
 To Do List: